-Exhibit 1: Chinese development finance to Africa by project status, 2000-2011 Source: Strange et al. 2013
+Figure 1: Chinese development finance to Africa by project status, 2000-2012 Source: Strange et al. 2013

-This dataset, which represents a major improvement in the granularity and comprehensiveness of existing Chinese development finance information, provides a resource that we hope will be used by scholars, policymakers, and journalists to track the distribution and impact of Chinese ODA, OOF, and commercial flows to Africa.10 The procedures outlined in this methodology
+AidData's "Chinese Development Finance to Africa" dataset, which represents a major improvement in the granularity and comprehensiveness of existing Chinese development finance information, provides a resource that we hope will be used by scholars, policymakers, and journalists to track the distribution and impact of Chinese ODA, OOF, and commercial flows to Africa.10 We hope the procedures outlined in this methodology will be applied to

 10 The DAC defines ODA as "[g]rants or loans to [developing] countries and territories ... and to multilateral agencies which are: (a) undertaken by the official sector; (b) with promotion of economic development and welfare as the main objective; (c) at concessional financial terms (if a loan, having a grant element of at least 25 per cent).
 In addition to financial flows, technical co-operation is included in aid" (OECD DAC glossary).
 Members of the DAC have agreed that assistance to refugees, scholarships for developing country students, peaceful use of nuclear energy, and funding relevant research are included in ODA as well as specific types of peacekeeping, civil police work, and social and cultural programs.
 Military aid, anti-terrorism activities, peacekeeping enforcement, joint venture, and cooperative projects are excluded (OECD 2008).
-OOF is categorized as "[t]ransactions by the official sector with [developing] countries ... which do not meet the conditions for eligibility as Official Development also can be applied to research on other non-DAC donors, such as Venezuela, Iran, Russia, Cuba, and Saudi Arabia.
+OOF is categorized as "[t]ransactions by the official sector with [developing] countries ... which do not meet the conditions for eligibility as Official Development research on other non-DAC donors-such as Venezuela, Iran, Russia, Cuba, and Saudi Arabia, -that do not publish comprehensive or reliable development finance data at the project level.

 As mentioned above, we plan to continuously improve the database as users identify errors, help fill in missing information, and suggest the creation of new records.
-We also plan to complement MBDC by corresponding with Chinese and African government officials, project executives and managers, and local stakeholders.
-See Appendix C for more details on this approach, and visit the interactive website at www.china.aiddata.org to identify and flag shortcomings within our records.
-Instructions and tutorials for using the database are available on the website
+We also plan to complement TUFF data collection by corresponding with Chinese and African government officials, project executives and managers, and other stakeholders.
+Appendix C provides details on this approach.
+Feedback from users is essential to refining the data and improving the procedures that are employed to generate the data.
+We therefore encourage users to visit the interactive website at china.aiddata.org to identify and flag potential errors or omissions in the project records.
+Instructions and tutorials for using the database are available on the website.